Introduction to CoreWeave Charts

 ## Keywords

-In addition to other applicable values, all the charts you can access on CoreWeave Charts contain one of the following keywords:
+Chart keywords indicate who develops and maintains a given chart, which determines where to direct support questions.
+Along with other applicable values, all the charts you can access on CoreWeave Charts contain one of the following keywords:

-* `coreweave` - identifies a chart/application that is fully developed and maintained by CoreWeave.
+* `coreweave` - identifies a chart or application that's fully developed and maintained by CoreWeave.

-* `vendored` - identifies a chart/application that deploys an upstream third-party application.
+* `vendored` - identifies a chart or application that deploys an upstream third-party application.
 CoreWeave has curated a list of these, but they **are not maintained** by CoreWeave.

 ## Chart support

-If you are experiencing issues with a specific chart, see the `keywords` and `maintainers` sections of the application's [Chart.yaml file](https://helm.sh/docs/topics/charts/#the-chartyaml-file), or its dependency charts.
+If you're experiencing issues with a specific chart, see the `keywords` and `maintainers` sections of the application's [Chart.yaml file](https://helm.sh/docs/topics/charts/#the-chartyaml-file), or its dependency charts.

-If you require further assistance, please [create a ticket with support](https://coreweave.freshdesk.com/support/login).
+If you need further assistance, [create a ticket with support](https://coreweave.freshdesk.com/support/login).

 <Info>

-Please note that CoreWeave cannot provide support for third-party applications.
+CoreWeave can't provide support for third-party applications.
 Our support team handles queries on the infrastructure on which your applications run, not the apps themselves.

 </Info>